Close Btn

 SRM enables highly sensitive and reliable quantitative analysis even for samples containing a large number of matrices, where the m/z of both the target and the interfering components overlap and cannot be accurately quantified using the SIM mode.

-GC-MS can analyze components in gas, liquid, and solid samples in combination with various pretreatment devices.
-Here, we introduce popular pretreatment devices, Head Space Sampler (HS), Pyrolyzer (Py), and the thermogravimetry/differential thermal analysis (TG/DTA) system.
+GC-MS can analyze components in gas, liquid, and solid samples - in combination with various sample preparation devices.
+Here, we introduce popular sample preparation devices, Head Space Sampler (HS), Pyrolyzer (Py), and the thermogravimetry/differential thermal analysis (TG/DTA) system.

 Headspace sampler (HS)

 A sample (liquid or solid) is placed in a sealed vial and heated.
-Volatile components in a sample are extracted while holding distributional equilibrium state between the gas phase and the sample phase.
+Volatile components in a sample are extracted and distributed between the gas phase and the sample.
 Then, a portion of the gas phase containing volatile components is introduced into a GC-MS.

 Pyrolyzer (Py)